-Students may add or drop classes at any time until the end of Late Registration.
+Students may drop a course up to the end of the add/drop period.
 Dropped courses will not appear on transcripts.
-Any tuition that has already been paid for a dropped course will be refunded to the student.
+Tuition paid for a dropped course will be refunded to the student according to the refund schedule.

 Withdrawal Policy